-This framework describes the assessment of technology and engineering literacy at grades 4, 8, and 12, although not all 3 grades will be included in the initial assessment.
-The 2014 NAEP Technology and Engineering Literacy Assessment is planned as a probe.
-In the NAEP context, a probe is a smaller-scale, focused assessment on a timely topic that explores a particular question or issue and may be limited to particular grades.
+This framework describes the assessment of technology and engineering literacy at grades 4, 8, and 12, although not all three grades will be included in the initial assessment.
+The 2014 NAEP Technology and Engineering Literacy Assessment was conducted at grade 8.